idosrepo/The-Farmers-Exchange/README.md

 ![Video transcription/translation app](https://developer.ibm.com/developer/tutorials/cfc-starter-kit-speech-to-text-app-example/images/cfc-covid19-remote-education-diagram-2.png)

-1. The user navigates to the system and see the dashboard with real time data of carbon gases emission and consuption.
+1. The user will be navigated to the system dashboard to view the real time data of carbon gases emission and consuption.
-2. The user can update the values / data and generate reports.
+2. The user will be able to update the data and generate the reports.
-3. The reports can be used to send to consumers.
-This will help to enhance the consuption.
+3. The reports can be shared with the consumers.
+This feature will help users to enhance the carbon gas consuption and reduce the emmission.

 ## Long description